|Product Type: Bakeware set||Color: 1: Clear|

 great value and ease of use

 this is a nice set for anyone that loves to back or even make casseroles or anything that needs a lid with a glass pan.
 I don't like to use plastic if glass is available.

 Very useful, sturdy, great product.
 Love having the lids, makes it so easy to transport.

 I'm unable to write a review as of yet as this is to be a Christmas gift!

 love these! take them everywhere I go !!!
 Cookouts especially.
 Love the lids!

-Molly from Pittsburgh, PA– Verified Buyer
+liz from seattle, wa– Verified Buyer

 I bought these to cook dinner for Christmas.
 They are great.